 Adam also regularly advises alternative asset managers on succession, governance, firm restructuring, and private placements.
 Adam additionally provides securities regulatory advice on trading and SEC matters to hedge funds, PE firms, trading platforms, and other market participants.

 Adam has spent his entire legal career at Cleary Gottlieb.
-Adam joined the firm’s New York office in 2000, and became a partner in 2008.
-He was resident in the firm’s London office from 2001 to 2005.
+He joined the New York office in 2000, and became a partner in 2008.
+He was resident in the London office from 2001 to 2005.

 Recent representative transactions include:

 Counsel to Israel Electric Corporation in its $500 million and $1 billion Rule 144A/Reg S notes offerings.